Bigjango13/MCPI-Addons/README.md

 ## Todo list

 I am going to add theses features someday, but they aren't here now.
+Feel free to create a PR that adds them or other features!

 - `player.setGamemode(gamemode: int)` Gets the players gamemode.
 - `player.getOxygen() -> int` Gets the player oxygen.